-As I stood over the dirt and the filth, watching the big Earth movers do their stuff, my concentration was absolute.
+As I stood over the dirt and the filth, watching the big Earth movers do their stuff, I was curious about what we’d find.
 What was down there?
-What would we find?

 Sure smelled horrific.
-Last night, we were told to put dye drops in our toilets; our house got the blue tabs, another red, still someone else green.
-Now, talking quietly amongst our selves, my neighbors and I waited for the tell tale sign.
-I had to stifle a little giggle; it felt almost like the reading of a Last Will and Testament.
+Last night, on my street, we were told to put dye drops in our toilets.
+My house got blue tabs, another neighbor got red, still someone else green.
+Now, talking quietly amongst ourselves, my neighbors and I waited for the ‘white smoke’.
+I had to stifle a little giggle; it felt positively Harry Potter-ish.

 Unearthing what had been buried in the 1920’s made me reflect on other excavations we all face in life.
-I’ve heard them called ‘life transitions,’ or ‘life changes,’ and the newer word is ‘pivots’ as in life pivots, which is such a fun term for a challenging process.
+We call them ‘life transitions’ or ‘life changes,’ and the newer word is ‘pivots’ as in life pivots, which is such a fun term for an enormously challenging process.

-Reading the life transitions advice today - some of it wonderful, some less so – I marvel that much of it is package in such a way as to suggest that one can power through, ‘fail fast,’ almost by sheer dint of will, eliminating or minimizing most of the inconvenient disruption.
+Reading the life transitions advice today - some of it wonderful, some less so – I marvel it’s packaging - fast, quick, clean suggesting that one can power through, ‘fail fast,’ ‘fiercely converse’ and almost by sheer dint of will, eliminate or minimize most of the inconvenient disruption its presence causes.

-I help people with these inconvenient bumps in the road when it comes to their work, and no matter what it’s called, make no mistake, when you lose a job or career, or a promotion or a big client, you will be moving some dirt, and there may be a big smell, and fast is the enemy of sustainable.
+I help people with these inconvenient bumps in the road and no matter what it’s called, make no mistake, when you lose a job or career, or a promotion or a big client, or a relationship, you will be moving some dirt, there may be a big smell, and fast is the enemy of sustainable.

-But here’s something else you may not know: shifting sands are everywhere.
+Shifting sands are everywhere.
+So take your time, as unpleasant as it may be.
 Jumping at the first chance to escape ensures that you will only face another shift, at perhaps an even more inconvenient time.
-Sometimes, especially when you don’t have enough information, wisdom says, ‘stay, time to excavate.’
+Sometimes, especially when you don’t have enough information, wisdom says, ‘stay - excavate.’

 There’s a lot down there that can get covered up with the years.
-One of my clients, a very serious and smart attorney for a Fortune 50 company, ‘forgot’ she was a political and social activist on her college campus, she even remembered her nickname.
+One of my clients, a very serious and smart attorney for a Fortune 50 company, ‘forgot’ she was a political and social activist on her college campus, she even had a nickname.
 Her excavation led to a career change, re-aligning her with the true deep waters of her personality.